ljr1981/foggler/README.md

 4. GUI — write a GUI app for both Windows and Linux
 5. Linux — create a Linux CLI app with installer

+## Fun Facts
+1. 3 Days Zero-to-Hero — The initial version (0.0.0.1) of Foggler was created from an idea and scratch in just 3 days (really about 3 1/2, all told).
+2. Function Points — Foggler presently consists of a 2 Function Points, which are the input file (with specification and parser/lexer) and the output (Eiffel class).
+3. Win Binary — small size matters!
+The Windows binary is but 1.9MB in size.
+As such, it is very fast.
+Also, the dead-code stripping is set to all (not just features), which makes the binary even smaller still!
+4. CI/CD Pipeline — because this is a CLI app, you ought to be able to include it in a CI/CD pipeline.
+This might mean that Foggler needs some logging for metrics purposes.

 ## A Little BDD
 BDD is really just TDD "explained well", according to Mr. Dave Farley, who ought to know because he was there when it was invented.
 See YouTube and search for [Dave Farley of Continuous Development, LLC](https://www.youtube.com/c/ContinuousDelivery) for more information.